codebling/vs-code-default-keybindings/README.md

 For example, if you're used to working on Windows but are currently on Mac, you can apply `macos.negative.keybindings.json` (as described in [How to use these files](#how-to-use-these-files)) to remove all the Mac shortcuts.
 Then, at the bottom of the Code keybindings.json editor, delete the bottom `]`, add a comma `,`, then paste the contents of `windows.keybindings.json`.
 Remove the top `[` from the pasted contents.
 If you've done this correctly, there should only be one set of `[` and `]` at the top level and VS Code should not complain when the file is saved.

+# VS Code Extension

+[jbro](https://github.com/jbro/vscode-default-keybindings) has developed [an extension](https://marketplace.visualstudio.com/items?itemName=jbro.vscode-default-keybindings) (or [link to Open VSX Registroy](https://open-vsx.org/extension/jbro/vscode-default-keybindings) for those using open source versions of VS Code) to facilitate applying these settings.
+Install the extension, then installing the and removing keymaps for other operatings systems is as easy as changing a few settings.
+Have a look at the extension documentation for more details.

 # Contributors

 This project was made possible by the following contributors: